 Optimized supply chain and production processes

-As supply chains grow more complex, it can be challenging for manufacturers to ensure there are no weak links.
+As supply chains grow more complex, it can be challenging for manufacturers to track and measure their supply chains without the right data structures.
+Without robust tracking and data collection, businesses struggle to identify or measure supply chain inefficiencies and weak links.
 Big data enables manufacturers to gain greater visibility into every step of their supply chains.
 With this insight, they can pinpoint specific opportunities to streamline and optimize processes by eliminating redundancies, automating wherever possible, optimizing vendor selection, and more.
-Data-driven supply chain insights can also reveal dependencies within the chain, enabling manufacturers to create backup plans and prepare for the future in case something were to go wrong.
+Data-driven supply chain insights can also reveal dependencies within the chain, enabling manufacturers to create backup plans and prepare for the future.

 Risk identification and mitigation